 Lori Huston (she/her) is a member of the Aboriginal Steering Committee and has Métis, Scottish, and British heritage.
 Her Métis and Scottish roots are connected to the Red River Métis people, and she has a strong connection to the Métis settlement in Tobacco Creek, Manitoba, and the township of Carmen, Manitoba.
 Lori has British heritage on her mother’s side, with her grandmother being a British settler who came to Canada as a war bride.

-Lori is a mother of two sons and an Early Childhood Educator for over 20 years.
-She is currently a doctoral student in the Education, Curriculum and Pedagogy program at the University of British Columbia.
+Born and raised in Treaty 3 territory in Red Lake, Ontario, Lori is a mother of two and has been an Early Childhood Educator for over 20 years.
+She is pursuing her doctoral degree in Education, Curriculum and Pedagogy at the University of British Columbia xʷməθkʷəy̓əm (Musqueam) Territory.

-Lori’s cumulative research experiences and graduate studies have focused on Indigenous ECE leadership, highlighting Indigenous pedagogies connected to reconciliation, place, and land-based teachings.
-Lori founded a mentorship program called Rising Indigenous Voices in Early Learning in 2018, where she collaborates with over 100 Indigenous ECEs living in First Nation communities across northern Ontario.
+Lori’s research focuses on Indigenous ECE leadership and explores Indigenous pedagogies in relation to reconciliation, place, and land-based teachings.
+2018 she established the Rising Indigenous Voices in Early Learning mentorship program, collaborating with over 100 Indigenous ECEs in northern Ontario First Nation communities.

-Lori’s Ph.D. work intends to merge Indigenous knowledge frameworks with heart pedagogies and determine how these can support teaching and learning in Indigenous early learning settings.
-Specifically, she will seek to explore with a group of early childhood educators how they draw from local (Anishinaabe) land-based practices and heart pedagogies to create culturally responsive practices and sustaining learning environments.
+As part of her Ph.D. work, Lori aims to integrate Indigenous knowledge and heart pedagogies to support teaching and learning in early learning settings.
+Her research examines how early childhood educators incorporate local land-based practices and heart pedagogies to create culturally responsive environments that foster sustained learning.